zhengxuJosh/Awesome-RAG-Vision/README.md

     - [Embodied AI](#3-embodied-ai)

 ---

 ## Introduction

-Retrieval-Augmented Generation (RAG) integrates retrieval modules into generative models, allowing them to query external knowledge bases (or memory banks) during inference.
-In **Computer Vision**, RAG has powered:
+Retrieval-Augmented Generation (RAG) integrates **retrieval** into **generative models**, enabling models to query external knowledge bases (or memory banks) at inference time.

+In **Computer Vision**, RAG has been used for:
-- Image captioning and object detection with external knowledge.
+- Image captioning / VQA with external knowledge or retrieved exemplars
-- Video QA/comprehension by retrieving context from long transcripts or external references.
+- Video QA and long-context understanding via retrieved transcripts or clips
-- Visual generation with retrieval of reference images, design templates, or domain-specific data.
+- Visual generation with retrieved reference images, templates, or domain knowledge

 ---